Aria torminalis: Taxonomy

-Torminalis glaberrima is a sexually reproducing diploid species that forms diploid and polyploid hybrids with members of the genus Aria (whitebeams).
-A number of often very localised stable apomictic polyploid species of ultimately hybrid origin between Sorbus torminalis and various species in the genus Aria occur in Europe, including Sorbus latifolia (service tree of Fontainebleau), and S. bristoliensis (Bristol whitebeam).
-They are now classified in the genus Karpatiosorbus.
+Aria torminalis is a sexually reproducing diploid species that forms diploid and polyploid hybrids with other members of the genus Aria (whitebeams).
+A number of often very localised stable apomictic polyploid species of ultimately hybrid origin between A. torminalis and various species in the genus Aria occur in Europe, including Aria latifolia (service tree of Fontainebleau), and A. bristoliensis (Bristol whitebeam).

 Etymology

 The tree's Latin name, torminalis, means "good for colic".

 The name "service-tree" is thought to be derived from the Latin word for beer, cervesa.
 This in turn is an adaptation of the (hypothetical) Proto-Celtic term *kurmi, and was introduced into the Roman language by Pliny the Elder in his Natural History of 77 AD.
 Thus, the words "sorb", "Sorbus", and "serve/service" all come ultimately from the Celtic word for beer, and are applied to this plant because the fruits of the closely related true service tree were used to flavour that beverage in ancient Gaul.

 In Anglo-Saxon, *kurmi became syrfe, either by re-importation from Vulgar Latin or directly from the Celtic, and has since morphed into a variety of forms, including "Surrey".
 Another English common name is "chequers (or checkers) tree", for which a variety of origins have been proposed.
 Some authors have suggested that the pattern of dots on the fruits, or the appearance of the bark, is similar to that of a checkers board or a pub sign; but it could simply be that "chequers" and "chokers" are more evolutions of the original cervesa.